iron-software/IronBarcode-Examples/how-to/read-barcodes-from-system-drawing/README.md

 ## Decoding Barcodes from AnyBitmap

-IronBarcode effortlessly integrates with `IronSoftware.Drawing.AnyBitmap` for barcode decoding, eliminating the need for extensive configuration.
+IronBarcode integrates with `IronSoftware.Drawing.AnyBitmap` for barcode decoding, eliminating the need for extensive configuration.
 Here's how you can read barcodes from the list of `AnyBitmap`:

 ```csharp
 using IronBarCode;